History of Saint Martin: Colonial era

 With St. Martin free again, both the Dutch and the French jumped at the chance to re-establish their settlements.
 Dutch colonists came from St. Eustatius, while the French came from St. Kitts.
 After some initial conflict, both sides realized that neither would yield easily.
 Preferring to avoid an all-out war, they signed the Treaty of Concordia in 1648, which divided the island in two.
+During the treaty's negotiation, the French had a fleet of naval ships off shore, which they used as a threat to bargain more land for themselves.
 The treaty was signed by the two governors of the island, Robert de Longvilliers for France and Martin Thomas for the States General of the Netherlands.
 The French would keep the north area they occupied and the coast facing Anguilla, while the Dutch would have the area of the fort and the land around it on the south coast.
 The inhabitants would share the natural resources of the island.

-A legend grew up around the division of the island.
-According to legend, in order to decide on their territorial boundaries, the two sides held a contest.
-It began with a Frenchman drinking wine and a Dutchman drinking jenever (Dutch gin).
-When both had sufficiently imbibed, they embarked from Oysterpond on the island's east coast.
-The Frenchman headed off along the coast to the north, while the Dutchman followed the coast south; wherever the two groups met was where they would draw the dividing line from Oysterpond.
-But as the Dutchman met a woman and stopped to sleep off the effects of the gin, the Frenchman was able to cover more distance, but apparently also cheated as he cut through the northeastern part of the island, and therefore ended up with more land.